 An Endowment Fund was established in 1916 with a donation by I.C.
 Blandy and it grew over the years providing the impetus for the 1944 Thompson house purchase.
 In 1965 the library became a member of the Southern Adirondack Library System.
 1965 saw the addition of the I.V.H.
 Gill Historical Room and in 1969 the Friends of the Greenwich Free library was organized.
 It became increasingly apparent that the library was outgrowing its space and in March of 1972 a lot at the corner of Main and Academy streets was purchased.
 Construction on the present facility began in late September 1973 and the building was completed and opened to the public on March 18, 1974

 A need for expansion became apparent and began in February of 2002.
-Since the completion of the library expansion from 3,340 to 5,540 square
+At completion of the library expansion from 3,340 to 5,540 square